Accu-Chek SmartGuide sensor

 Step 1: Check your blood glucose and enter the glucose value into the app.
 The sensor goes into Therapy Mode.
 CGM values can now be used to make therapy decisions, such as insulin dosing.

-Step 2: 30 minutes to 3 hours later, check your blood glucose again and enter the glucose value into the app.
+Step 2: 30 minutes to 3 hours later, when prompted, test your blood glucose again and enter the glucose value into the app.
 This is to confirm the first measurement.
 Note: If step 2 is missed, the sensor returns to Trend Mode.

 The calibration routine is completed for the sensor.